 We employ actors

-The Theatre Alliance currently employs 150 actors, providing them with a network of colleagues and producers, as well as continuing education.
+The Theatre Alliance currently employs some 160 actors, providing them with a network of colleagues and producers, as well as continuing education.
 You could say that it’s our business to give freelance actors a home base.

 At The Theatre Alliance our goal is to increase the social security of freelance actors who are not permanently employed even after they have been in the profession for many years.
 The Theatre Alliance is not a theatre.
 We have never produced a single performance.
 Nor are we a staffing agency.
 Instead, the business idea is to help find employment for our actors and, once they have negotiated a contract with a theatre or other employer, they then take a leave of absence from The Theatre Alliance.

 Three main benefits of being employed by The Theatre Alliance

 - Our actors reap the benefits of having a continuous, steady workplace – with all of the social, professional and union advantages that brings.
 As an example, all of our actors, by virtue of being employees, participate in the national retirement plan.